c-blake/procs/README.md

 with no sorting or merging, process rows are written to stdout as soon as the data is collected.
 This lowers user-perceived "latency to first output" by a very large multiple.
 That can help on a system that is struggling to make progress/give the `procs display` process CPU time.

-This ASAP style of flow also applies to `procs find --actions=kill`, for example, to send signals as quickly as possible to misbehaving program which could be grinding a system to a near halt.
+ASAP style of flow also applies to `procs find --actions=kill`, for example, to send signals as quickly as possible to misbehaving program which could be grinding a system to a near halt.
 The `pgrep`/`pkill` in `procps` (at least as of version 3.3.15) reads and selects all processes before acting upon them.
 While hopefully rare, when ASAP action matters it can be very helpful.

 Aliases
 -------